 Peptides, what are they?
 Chances are you’ve already seen the advertisements and all the brand new skincare products that boast of containing peptides.
 And probably, you've already purchased and tried a product that contained these (in)famous peptides.
 And yet, you know next to nothing about them, and several questions and mild worries keep sloshing in your head.
 Just what are peptides?
 Are peptides harmful?
-Can peptides help people get rid of acne, or alleviate scars?
+Can peptides help you reduce sebum, get rid of acne, or alleviate scars?
 What do peptides even do?
 Can you use peptides for the skin?
 Lots of questions, but very little answers.

 And, if answers are what you're looking for, well...
 You’ve come to the right place.
 We’ll answer those questions - and more.

 You’re not crazy to be confused about peptides.
 The answer is both elegant and confusing.
 It’s simple, but it’s also complicated - mainly because understanding peptides requires a bit of previous knowledge.

 I take it that you’re familiar with what proteins are.
 Being one of the few essential nutrients for the human body, proteins act as the building blocks of our body’s tissues.
 From the skin, the bones, the muscles and the dozens of inner organs, proteins build it all.

 But what are proteins made of?
 Well, here’s the answer to your question: peptides.